rocky3xr/docs/_build/html/_sources/coinswap/swapbotsteps.rst.txt

 	username will receive instructions on how to enter our CoinSwap raffle and possibly win some free RUPX!
 	So be sure to issue that last $status command after the final confirmation is complete!

-**Once completed, you can move on to the next step to setup your new MasterNode.**
+**Once completed, you can move on to the next step to either update your existing Linux VPS Masternode or setup a fresh install of the VPS and Hot wallet using the** :ref:`basic setup guide<basicsetup>`.